Enigma-Watch/BlackPerl-Onyx-Shield/portal/README.md

 ### Option 1: Using Docker Compose (Recommended)

-The portal is automatically included in the main CyberBlueBox docker-compose.yml:
+The portal is automatically included in the main BlackPerl_Onyx_ShieldBox docker-compose.yml:

 ```bash
 # Start all services including the portal